unionlabs/goblinbook/src/union/clients.md

 However, the implementation details can vary depending on the execution environment (EVM or Move for example).

-We usually refer to both the code and to the instatiation as a client.
+We usually refer to both the code and to the instantiation as a client.
 The best way to grok this, is to see a client as both the ERC20 code implementation, and an actual ERC20 coin.
-There can be many clients on a chain, and new clients can be trustlessly instatiated after the code has been uploaded.
+There can be many clients on a chain, and new clients can be trustlessly instantiated after the code has been uploaded.

 ### State Tracking